-9 &quot;St. Thomas's, St. John's: The Art of Giving," Diocesan Magazine (Nov.
+^{9 &}quot;St. Thomas's, St. John's: The Art of Giving," Diocesan Magazine (Nov.
 1889).

-&lt;sup>10 Chadwick, The Victorian Church, vol. 2, p.
+10 Chadwick, The Victorian Church, vol. 2, p.
 270; Bowen, Idea of the Victorian Church, p.
 242.

-&lt;sup>11 Inglis, Churches and the Working Classes, p.
+11 Inglis, Churches and the Working Classes, p.
 253; Bowen, Idea of the Victorian Church, p.
-245, Gorges Boli, later rector of St. Marys, presented a paper "Christian Socialism in Reference to Newfoundland" at the 1896 Diocesan Synod.
-Bolt claimed to agree with the broad principles of Christian Socialism, which he interpreted as "not equal position for all," and wanted to dispel the idea that the teachings of Christian Socialism in Mich Mellon and Church and Church and Church and Church and Church and Church and Ling and Church and the piece is interesting for the way he tried to reconcile his West End, working-class background with the middle-class teachings of his church.
-GH.
-Bolt, "Christian Socialism, and Ferne to Newfoundland, Bolt West End, Work 1890.
+245. Gorge Bolt, later rector of St. Marys, presented a paper "Christian Socialism in Reference to Newfoundland" at the 1896 Diocesan Synod.
+Bolt claimed to agree with the broad principles of Christian Socialism, which he interpreted as "not equal position for all," and wanted to dispel the idea that the teachings of Christian Socialism could not apply to Newfoundland.
+Bolt discussed such topics as dignity of labour, educational opportunities for all, the truck system, honesty in dealing with Government monies, and female employment in the Labrador fishery.
+Bolt claimed to be neither for nor against Christian Socialism, and the piece is interesting for the way he tried to reconcile his West End, working-class background with the middle-class teachings of his church.
+G.H.
+Bolt.
+"Christian Socialism in Reference to Newfoundland," Diocesan Magazine (Nov.
+1896).

 agreed that poverty was not only inevitable, but a function of morality.
 The methods developed for helping the parish poor reflected both of these perceived characteristics, and took two basic forms: direct relief and indirect relief.
 Both involved critical evaluation and judgement of the poor by bourgeois standards.
 Direct relief was primarily administered by the clergy and church wardens, with the assistance of district visitors who assessed the penury and "deservedness" of poor families.
 Indirect relief combined charity with a crusade for moral reformation, and at St. Thomas's was very much a middle and upper-class female enterprise.
-Discussion of indirect relief in that parish presents an opportunity to consider the implications of combined class and gender relations for church-based charity.
+Discussion of indirect relief in that parish presents an opportunity to consider the implications of combined class and gender relations for church-based charity.12